 Deciding whether you should move out before the sale or not depends on various personal circumstances, too.
 Before you pack your bags and move out, think about how that decision might impact other aspects of your life.

-When is the best time to move out if you are selling your Columbia home?
+When is the best time to move out if you are selling your South Carolina home?

 When selling your home, there are three times you can consider vacating it: before, during, or after the sale is completed.
 Further in this article, we’ll review all three options and hopefully help you decide which one is the best for you.